DDD-Moore/msdse/index.md

  <h1 class="page-heading">We are awesome</h1> -->

 NEWS: The 2019 MSDSE Summit and the 2019 Data Science Leadership Summit are in full organizational swing!
-We look forward to these two great events every Fall.
 This year the summits are in the first week of November.
 Check out the websites for more information:

 **[2019 MSDSE Summit](https://sites.google.com/msdse.org/summit2019/home)**